Responsible Investment

 • Engage issuers on ESG factors of concern (e.g., in run-up to issuance);

-• Collaborate with other bondholders for more effective engagement, normally through the Canadian Bond Investors Association;
+• Collaborate with other bondholders for more effective engagement, normally through the CBIA and the CBIA ESG Committee;

 • Engage the company on governance concerns during debt restructurings; and,

-• Vote proxies in accordance with Proxy Voting and Corporate Action Policy.
+• Vote proxies in accordance with its Proxy Voting Policy.